 I act as 'Tech lead' on some projects, ensuring the smooth running of their technical aspects.

 At other times, I am responsible for devising and running 'Discovery phases'.
 These consist in identifying user needs, business requirements, and technical constraints for clients who are investing in a digital asset.
 And then working out the most suitable solution.
 (Some call it Business Analysis.)

-Over the last few years, at Studio 24, I've had the opportunity to work with a variety of technologies: working in the context of a headless CMS architecture, coding a Progressive Web App, selecting the right CMS for a large project.
+Over the years, I've had the opportunity to work with a variety of technologies: working in the context of a headless CMS architecture, coding a Progressive Web App, acting as a consultant/business analyst in the context of large projects.

 Things that got me here

 2001 - 2005 Study Biology at the Universite Libre de Bruxelles.
 As part of my course, I learn to program in Pascal (does this make me feel old!)